rsmmr/hilti/doc/binpac/intro.rst

-Note the inclusion of ``pac-driver.c`` here: BinPAC++ generated code cannot run on its own but needs a *driver program* that provides a ``main`` function, and normally (though not in this trivial example) also the input data for the generated parsers. ``pac-driver.cc`` is a generic version of such a driver that can be used for testing and debugging parsers from the command line, without the need for any further host application.
+Note the inclusion of ``pac-driver.c`` here: BinPAC++ generated code cannot run on its own but needs a *driver program* that provides a ``main`` function as well as normally (though not in this trivial example) also the input data for the generated parsers.
+``pac-driver.cc`` is a generic version of such a driver that can be used for testing and debugging parsers from the command line, without the need for any further host application.
 If you run the generated binary ``a.out`` with ``--help``, you'll see all the options that ``pac-driver.cc`` provides.

 .. note::